contiv/vpp/README.md

 Please note that the content of this repository is currently **WORK IN PROGRESS**.

 This Kubernetes network plugin uses FD.io VPP to provide network connectivity between PODs.
-Currently, only a single-node k8s cluster is supported, with no connection to the k8s services running on the host from the PODs.
+Currently, only single-node k8s clusters are supported, with no connection to the k8s services running on the host from the PODs.

 ### Quickstart

 #### Step 1 (Optional): Installing CRI Shim on your hosts
-If you plan to use fast TCP/UDP features of VPP, install the CRI shim on each host wherw the TCP/IP stack will be used.
-The CRI shim installation should only be performed after `kubelet`, `kubeadm` and `kubectl` have already been [installed][2].
+If your pods will be using the VPP TCP/IP stack, you must first install the CRI Shim on each host where the stack will be used.
+The CRI Shim installation should only be performed after `kubelet`, `kubeadm` and `kubectl` have already been [installed][2].